 In 2017, Mills College received a $150,000 grant from the William and Flora Hewlett Foundation as part of the foundation’s $8-million commissioning initiative, the Hewlett 50 Arts Commissions, the largest initiative of its kind in the United States.
-With this grant, Mills College commissioned artist Meredith Monk to create and premiere an interactive, interdisciplinary performance piece titled Indra’s Net.

 The Hewlett 50 Arts Commissions was designed to support the creation of 50 original and exceptional works by globally recognized performing artists in partnership with Bay Area nonprofit organizations.
 Created in honor of the Hewlett Foundation’s 50th anniversary, these commissions will bring world-class talent to Bay Area audiences, with the intent of inspiring, engaging, and bringing together the local arts community.